FusionAuth developer image

 Install an Ingress Controller

 For this guide, you will use the NGINX Ingress controller.
-To install the the Ingress controller, add the nginx-ingress repository and install the Helm chart by running the following commands:
+To install the Ingress controller, add the nginx-ingress repository and install the Helm chart by running the following commands:

 Add ingress-nginx chart repository